Article contents

 Stocks and what now?

-When you invest in a Stocks & Shares ISA, your ISA provider (the company that looks after your ISA), will work with an investment fund to manage and invest your money sensibly and safely.
+When you invest in a Stocks & Shares ISA, your ISA provider (the company that looks after your ISA), will work with an investment fund to manage and invest your money sensibly and safely over time.

-The investment fund will split your money between stocks & shares, bonds, and exchange-traded funds (ETFs) to grow your money over time.
-And over time, your savings will grow, and that money is, you guessed it, entirely tax-free!
+The investment fund will split your money between stocks & shares, bonds, and exchange-traded funds (ETFs) to grow your money.
+And over time, your savings will hopefully grow, and that money is, you guessed it, entirely tax-free!

 As a long-term saving strategy, a Stocks & Shares ISA is a no-brainer.
-They almost always outperform Cash ISAs (which currently have low interest rates).
+They almost always outperform Cash ISAs.
 Here’s a more in-depth comparison of Cash ISAs vs Stock and Shares ISAs.

 If you’re a young gun, over 18 and under 40 (hey, 40’s the new 30), and you’re eyeing up a first-time property purchase, a Lifetime ISA could be just what you need.